-To relate a somewhat trivial grievance: in a world of flakes, dating can be very frustrating.
-Relations with the opposite sex are rather important, after all, and if they’re “dislocated and unsatisfactory” you’ll find that your whole life tends to be dislocated and unsatisfactory.
-It’s fashionable, even feministy, for women to publish articles inveighing against internet dating, but hardly anyone seems interested in how awful dating can be for men—sending hundreds of cute little messages and getting few replies, going on hundreds of first dates (literally: in the last two decades I’ve been on hundreds, with some long and short relationships, including a brief marriage, interspersed), regularly encountering the most incredible flakiness, all while grappling with the pain of sexual frustration.
-It’s no wonder that “incels,” millions of them, are driven to despair, suffocated by loneliness and frustration, suicidally sick of mere masturbation.
+To relate a somewhat trivial grievance (of even many middle-aged people): in a world of flakes, dating can be frustrating.
+Relations with the opposite sex are rather important, after all, and if they’re unsatisfying you’ll find that your whole life tends to be unsatisfying.
+It’s fashionable, even feministy, for women to publish articles inveighing against internet dating, but hardly anyone seems interested in how unpleasant dating can be for men—sending scores of cute little messages and getting few replies, going on innumerable first dates, regularly encountering the most incredible flakiness, all while grappling with the pain of sexual frustration.
+It’s no wonder that young “incels,” millions of them, are driven to despair, suffocated by loneliness and frustration, suicidally sick of mere masturbation.
 (And then self-righteous liberals and leftists ridicule them, laugh at them, which is a pretty sick reaction to the suffering of another human being—and drives them into the loving arms of right-wing frauds like Jordan Peterson.)
 It requires strength and native buoyancy not to will a renunciation of life in these atomized conditions, starved of love and, frequently, sex.

-Anyway, leaving aside post-pubescent hormonal urges and returning to more pretentious matters of the “intellect”… As a young lad I wanted to get to the bottom of things—I wanted to answer all important philosophical and historical questions, I wanted to intellectually tie everything, all of history, up in a bow, even while waging “the revolution” to establish socialism or communism.
+Anyway, leaving aside post-pubescent hormonal urges that used to afflict me and returning to more pretentious matters of the “intellect”… As a young lad I wanted to get to the bottom of things—I wanted to answer all important philosophical and historical questions, I wanted to intellectually tie everything, all of history, up in a bow, even while helping to wage “the revolution” to establish socialism or communism.
 It was this that would give my life meaning, this quest for and achievement of near-perfection.
 Life itself was not enough: it was only a means to something greater, something timeless.
-Actually, I think I did make intellectual progress and answered many questions to my satisfaction (more or less).
-Still, my “achievements,” such as they were, were very far from approaching what I had dreamed of—something like transcendence—and coming face to face with the mundane reality of my limitations was depressing.
-(So was the general lack of engagement with my writings.)
+Actually, I think I did make intellectual progress and answered many questions to my satisfaction, more or less.
+Still, my “achievements,” such as they were, were far from approaching what I had dreamed of—something like transcendence—and coming face to face with the mundane reality of my limitations was depressing.

 But what a strange master that has given its creation the capacity to rebel and refuse to procreate!
 Instead, we often devote ourselves to “higher” pursuits like philosophy, like observing life and contemplating its “meaning”—an absurd and comical activity that only serves to increase unhappiness, sometimes to the point that the robot—or, better, the puppet, the human being—kills itself and thereby the chances for its DNA puppeteer to replicate itself!
 Homo sapiens is indeed a paradox!